How Our Tumbled Stone Mixtures Are Made

 Another Washing and Packaging

-When the stones arrive at our warehouse we wash them again by rinsing and allow them to air-dry.
-They are then handled with scoops, weighed on government inspected scales, and placed in retail packages.
-If we see any damaged stones we remove them before they are packaged.
+When the stones arrive at our warehouse, we wash them again and allow them to air-dry.
+They are then handled with scoops, weighed on government-inspected scales, and placed in retail packages.
+If we see any damaged stones, we remove them before they are packaged.
 The packaged stones are then stored in our warehouse, awaiting your order.

 Filling Special Orders by Color, Size, Shape